krishnanlab/txt2onto2.0/README.md

 | NCT01796080  | 0.5746653363470876  | 8.237360063179139   | atrial, supraventricular  |
 | NCT00848445  | 0.4652301906664786  | 7.932582756502403   | af, atrial                |

 `ID` is the ID of every instance, in this case, is the study ID from ClinicalTrials. `prob` is the prediction probability. `log2(prob/prior)` is the probability normalized by `prior`, where `prior` represents the expected random prediction for this model.
 Thus, `log2(prob/prior)` indicates how much this prediction is better than random.
-The final column `related_words` represent words in the given text that are related to predictions. `prob` might be underestimated when very few positive instances are included during training. `log2(prob/prior)` is a good indicator of good performance.
+The final column `related_words` represents words in the given text that are related to predictions. `prob` might be underestimated when very few positive instances are included during training. `log2(prob/prior)` is a good indicator of good performance.
 Generally `log2(prob/prior) >= 2` means trustable positive predictions.

-Beside the example we showed here, we also provide a collection of models for tissue and disease classification.
+Besides the example we showed here, we also provide a collection of models for tissue and disease classification.
 All available models are under `../bin`.
 The files `../data/*_model_stats.csv` specify the performance of all models.
 Generally, if `log2(auprc/prior) >= 2`, it indicates a good model.

 ## Training new models
 Besides making predictions using the provided models, users can also train their own models.
 Again, assume we are running code in the `src` folder.
 We will demonstrate this by training a model for atrial fibrillation (MONDO:0004981) predictions.